School of the Art Institute of Chicago: Notable people

+Notable professors at SAIC include Nick Cave, James Elkins, Lisa Wainwright, Stephanie Brooks, Mary Jane Jacob, Frank Piatek, Edra Soto, Michelle Grabner, Jefferson Pinder, Adrian Wong, and Candida Alvarez.

+Notable alumni include Ivan Albright, Thomas Hart Benton, Sanford Biggers, Sonya Clark, Amanda Crowe, Megan Elizabeth Euker, Richard Hunt, Rashid Johnson, Jeff Koons, Joan Mitchell, Georgia O'Keefe, Trevor Paglen, Sterling Ruby, Dread Scott, Belle Silveira, Charles W. White, and Grant Wood.

 Controversy

 Mirth & Girth

 On May 11, 1988, a student painting depicting Harold Washington, the first black mayor of Chicago, was taken down by three of the city's African-American aldermen based on its content.
-The painting by David Nelson, titled Mirth & Girth, was of Washington clad only in women's underwear and holding a pencil.
-Washington had died suddenly less than six months earlier, on November 25, 1987.
+The painting by David Nelson, Mirth & Girth, was of Washington clad only in women's underwear.

-After the aldermen held the painting hostage, Police Superintendent LeRoy Martin ordered officers to take it into custody.
-Art students protested.
-The painting was returned after a day.
-The American Civil Liberties Union (ACLU) filed a lawsuit against the Chicago Police Department and the aldermen.
-The ACLU claimed the removal violated Nelson's First, Fourth, and Fourteenth amendment rights.
-A 1992 federal court affirmed his constitutional rights had been violated.
-In 1994 the city agreed to a settlement to end litigation; the money would go toward attorneys' fees for the ACLU.
-The three aldermen agreed not to appeal the 1992 ruling, and the Police Department established procedures over seizure of materials protected by the First Amendment.
+Police Superintendent LeRoy Martin ordered the removal of the painting, which was returned the following day.
+The American Civil Liberties Union (ACLU) filed a lawsuit against the Chicago Police Department and the aldermen on the grounds that they had violated Nelson's First, Fourth, and Fourteenth Amendment rights.
+In 1992, a federal court affirmed his constitutional rights had been violated.
+In 1994, the city agreed to a settlement: the money would go toward attorneys' fees for the ACLU.
+The three aldermen agreed not to appeal the 1992 ruling, and the police department established procedures over seizure of materials protected by the First Amendment.

 What Is the Proper Way to Display a U.S. Flag?

-In February 1989, as part of a piece entitled What Is the Proper Way to Display a U.S. Flag?, a student named "Dread" Scott Tyler spread a Flag of the United States on the floor of the institute.
+In February 1989, as part of a piece entitled What Is the Proper Way to Display a U.S. Flag?, student "Dread" Scott Tyler spread a Flag of the United States on the floor of the institute.
 The piece consisted of a podium, set upon the flag, and containing a notebook for viewers to express how they felt about the exhibit.
 In order for viewers to write in the notebook, they would have to walk on the flag, which is a violation of customary practice and code.
 While the exhibit faced protests from veterans and bomb threats, the school stood by the student's art.
 That year, the school's state funding was cut from $70,000 to $1, and the piece was publicly condemned by President George H. W. Bush.
 Scott would go on to be one of the defendants in United States v.
 Eichman, a Supreme Court case in which it was eventually decided that federal laws banning flag desecration were unconstitutional.

-Academic freedom controversy
+Racial slur and art studies

+In 2018, then Dean of Faculty Martin Berger, an art historian, gave an academic lecture on the civil rights movement in which he read a quote that employed the n-word.
+This part of his presentation caused controversy among faculty and staff, some thought it appropriate in the academic setting in which it was used, while others did not.